nickmyku/HeavySwitch/README.md

 ###Other

 By utilizing the pygame library now any screen connected to the pi will show the state of the lights, and plain text messages are sent through any ssh connection

+* pygame lib has been disabled until I can fix the start up issues with it

 ###Notes